The Behavioral Toolbox

 • B2w uses the function lsim from the Control System Toolbox of Matlab in order to simulate a trajectory of B under random initial conditions and a random input.

-The system produced by randB may be unstable:
+The system produced by randB may be BIBO unstable:

-When B is unstable, the trajectory obtained from random input and initial conditions is almost surely exponentially diverging
+When it is unstable, the trajectory obtained from random input and initial conditions is almost surely exponentially diverging

-Generating a “sufficiently long well behaved” random trajectory from unstable system requires special case (e.g., design of a stabilizing controller).
+Generating a “sufficiently long well behaved” random trajectory from unstable system requires special care (e.g., design of a stabilizing controller).

 An alternative way to generate a random trajectory of the system is using the nonparameteric representation \(B_T\) of the finite-horizon behavior.
 For a random vector \(g\in\mathbb{R}^{mT+n}\), we obtain a random trajectory \(w = B_T g\).
 When \(||g||\) is bounded (e.g., its elements are uniformly distributed in the interval \([0,1]\)), since by construction the matrix \(B_T\) is orthonormal, the resulting trajectory \(w\) is also bounded.